sColin16/set-typed-lambda-calculus/README.md

 version of that same type.

 ## Features on the Roadmap
-- Universal type quantification to enable parametric polymorphism (aka "Generics")
 - Bounded quantification to assert properties of the quantified type
 - Existential type quantification to enable ML-style modules
 - AST's that support named terms, instead of De Bruijn encodings of terms
 - Lexer/Parser to support writing programs outside of the embedded context of OCaml's language